 A dashcam, like the name implies, is a device designed to record everything that happens while you drive.
-You can think of it as a GoPro for your car, except it has many practical uses aside from pure entertainment.
-Currently, many police vehicles, taxi services, bus drivers, and other public transportation vehicles are using dashcams, and they’re becoming increasingly popular amongst daily commuters.
+You can think of it as a GoPro for your car.
+The exception is that it has many practical uses aside from pure entertainment.
+Police vehicles, taxi services, bus drivers, and other public transportation vehicles are using dashcams.
+They are becoming increasingly popular amongst daily commuters.

-So, should you get a dashcam?
-We say “yes” and here are some reasons you may want to consider getting one:
+So … should you get a dashcam?
+We say “yes”.
+Here are some reasons you might want to consider getting one:

 Surveillance or footage of how an accident played out

-This is perhaps the main reason why drivers look into getting a dashcam in the first place.
+This is perhaps the main reason why drivers want to have a dashcam.
 Even better than an eye-witness, video footage provides the proof you need if you were ever involved in an accident or need to dispute a traffic violation.
-If there’s a question as to who’s at fault, it can end up saving you a lot of time and money.
+If there’s a question as to who’s at fault, it can saving you a lot of time and money.

-Many dashcams also allow you to record the sound in the car so your conversations may be recorded.
+Many dashcams allow you to record your conversations.
 However, you can usually turn off this functionality if you don’t want it.

-Many dashcams also have a “standby” feature that allows the camera to only turn on if it detects motion around the vehicle.
-So if you’re worried about vandalism, a hit and run, theft, or parking your car in an unknown neighbourhood, dashcams can give you a sense of security (or footage for the police) when you need it.
+Dashcams have a “standby” feature which allow the camera to only turn on if it detects motion around the vehicle.
+So if you’re worried about vandalism, a hit and run, theft, or parking your car in an unknown neighbourhood, a dashcam can give you a sense of security (or footage for the police) when you need it.